emmannweb/custom-search-for-all-custom-post-type/README.md

  after that we set the query for post type that allow us to choose which custom post type we wanna make appear in the search result.

+ The post per page is set to 3, so you can add a custom pagination to display your posts; or set post per page -1 to display all post.

  #### that's it!